sachsmc/review-paper-cco/Outline/outline.md

 + Design for evaluation
 	- Whats the use? (performance metric that is clinically relevant)
 	- Aspects of signature have undergone sufficient validation
+	- See Simon 2014, CCO review paper for review of study designs for phase III biomarker evaluation trials